synduce/Synduce/README_EVALUATION.md

 presented in the paper.
 However, Atropos should still perform better than the baseline in general.
 We also expect that the tool should not time out on the set of benchmarks used in the paper.

-We have set the timeout to 4 mins for the review (as opposed to 10min in the paper) to allow the reviewer to run more benchmarks.
+We have set the timeout to 4min for the review (instead of 10min in the paper) to allow the reviewer to run more benchmarks.
 This parameter can be changed in the `benchmaarks/test.py` file.

 ## Experimental Results